 Instructions

-- Peel fresh garlic cloves and inspect for any damage or discoloration.
+- Peel the garlic cloves and remove any bruised or damaged pieces.

-- Place garlic cloves into a sterilized glass jar.
+- Place garlic cloves into a clean glass jar.

-- Pour brine over the garlic until fully submerged.
+- Pour the brine over the garlic until fully submerged.

 Notes